Photo: DJI

 Know the Local Laws and Regulations

 Different regions have specific regulations regarding drone operations near wildlife.
-For example, in many protected areas and national parks, flying drones is either
+For example, in many protected areas and national parks, flying drones is either restricted or prohibited.
+This document outlines best practices, but more restrictive regulations may apply in certain regions.
+Always review local requirements by checking with:

 Make a thorough plan